teaminmedias-pluswerk/ke_search/Documentation/Filters/SystemCategories.rst

 You can use the system categories the TYPO3 core provides for filtering in ke_search.

-ke_search automatically creates tags for assigned system categories, this applies *only to the pages, files and news indexer* as these records can have categories asssigned by default.
+ke_search automatically creates tags for assigned system categories, this applies *only to the pages, files and news indexer* as these records can have categories assigned by default.
 If you want to use system categories as filter options for other content, you will have to write a custom indexer or extend existing ones via a hook.